Fairmont Hotels & Resorts

-Fairmont Hotels & Resorts is a Canadian chain of luxury hotel that operates more than 70 properties worldwide, with a strong presence in Canada.
+Fairmont Hotels & Resorts is a Canadian chain of luxury hotels that operates more than 70 properties worldwide, with a strong presence in Canada.

 The company originated from two hotel businesses established in the late 19th century, the Canadian Pacific Limited-owned Canadian Pacific Hotels & Resorts, and Fairmont Hotels.
 In 1999, Canadian Pacific Hotels acquired a majority interest in Fairmont Hotels; with Canadian Pacific Hotels later renaming its entire hotel portfolio under the Fairmont Hotels & Resorts banner in 2001.
 Shortly after the hotel division was renamed, Canadian Pacific Limited was split into several smaller companies in a starburst move, with Fairmont becoming a separately-traded company.

 In 2006, Fairmont was acquired by Colony Capital, who subsequently entered into a joint partnership with the Kingdom Holding Company; consolidating Fairmont with their other hotel brands, Raffles and Swissôtel to form Fairmont Raffles Hotels International (FRHI).
 FRHI in turn became a subsidiary of AccorHotels in 2016.